 - There was no evidence that contractor employees are being used to perform inherently governmental functions.
 Further, it was determined that contractor employees are not performing critical functions in such a way that could affect the ability of the Department to maintain control of its mission and operations. - 2.
-No contracts assessed from the FY 2011 inventory were identified as having contract employees performing functions closely associated with the performance of inherently governmental functions.
+One contract assessed from the FY 2012 inventory was identified as having contract employees performing functions closely associated with the performance of inherently governmental functions.
+However, the contracting office is providing special management attention to these functions and the oversight and approval functions associated with the assigned tasks remain strictly the responsibility of the Government full-time equivalents (FTEs). - 3.
+All contracts had adequate safeguards and monitoring systems in place to ensure that contractor functions do not change or expand during performance to become an inherently governmental function.
+Contract management and administration is conducted by Federal employees with extensive experience, training and certification in the field of work being procured and any changes to the scope of work or an expansion of the contractor's role is proposed and reviewed by the Contracting Officer to prevent inherently governmental functions from being performed by the contractor.
+A few specific examples of these safeguards include: